syncfusion-content/wpf-docs/wpf/DataPager/Getting-Started.md

 }
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet3 | OrderList_Indent_Level_1 }}

-7.Set the ViewModel instance as DataContext to window.
+7. Set the ViewModel instance as DataContext to window.
 Now, you can bind the data collection to the SfDataPagerSource property.

+{% capture codesnippet4 %}
 {% tabs %}
 {% highlight xaml %}
 <Window.DataContext>